 Roll out and use cookie cutters to shape.

-Leave for about 3 hours to harden and then coat with the melted chocolate.
+Leave for about three hours to harden, and then coat with the melted chocolate.

-This experiment is a great way to demonstrate the process of changing state from solid to liquid and back again.
+This experiment is a great way to demonstrate the process of changing states from solid to liquid and then back again.

 Changes of State